logoPostPlanify

 Is Facebook Reels monetization available worldwide?

 The Content Monetization program is available in most major markets including the US, UK, Canada, Australia, and Western Europe.
-However, it remains a beta program and isn't universally available to all eligible creators.
-Even in supported countries, acceptance isn't guaranteed — Facebook reviews accounts individually.
+While it launched as a beta, it became the standard monetization program after August 31, 2025, replacing all legacy programs.
+However, acceptance still isn't guaranteed — Facebook evaluates accounts based on audience quality, content originality, watch time depth, and compliance history.
 Check your Monetization settings in Meta Business Suite or Creator Studio for your specific eligibility status.

 Can you make a living from Facebook Reels views alone?